tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     1. Select the Xsheet/Timeline cell where you want to start exposing the levels; if any level is already exposed in that cell, a new column/layer will be inserted to expose the new levels.

-    2. In the OpenToonz File menu select the Load Folder... command.
+    2. In the Tahoma File menu select the Load Folder... command.

     3. In the File Browser that opens select the folder you want to load.